@altgate

 37signals has several other products, but Basecamp accounts for about 60% of their projected $8 million in 2008 revenue.
 By the way, my friend Jed Christensen has a killer blog post on 37signal’s financials where he walks you through how he reverse engineered their numbers.
 If Jed’s numbers are right, 37signals is a cash machine (with only 12 employees and annual costs of $2 million before taxes and $6 million of EBITDA).
 A company that produces those kinds of numbers is certainly going to attract M&A attention even in a depressed market.

 37signals also has a great business model.
 They’re considered the “gold standard” for the freemium model where you give away basic service and charge for enhanced features.
 Their free trial and $24 per month basic service level make it very enticing to try out.
-This is exactly what’s killing Microsoft Project specifically and Microsoft’s application business generally.
+This is exactly what’s killing specifically and Microsoft’s application business generally.
 The low price also keeps them from getting the axe when budget cuts come.

 Finally, the good folks at 37signals are true visionaries and not just on the technology or business front but in terms of building great organizations too.
 I haven’t met founder Jason Fried but reading interviews and stories about him, he’s clearly the real deal.
 And they didn’t just create a great company they also spun off their technology into an open source framework (Ruby on Rails) and refined a new form of development termed “Getting Real.”
 Think about that for a minute.
 Here’s a company that is doing amazing things and they also had the time to create the dominant web 2.0 development framework and write a book.
 Yes, they’re a small team, but that too is a testament to their talent.